-Table 29: Assessment of impact of possible disputes
+Table 27: Assessment of impact of possible disputes

+abio 27, 7,000000110111 of hispator of possible disposes

 Nature: Possible disputes between workers, contractors and labour-brokers

 Without mitigation With mitigation

 CONSTRUCTION PHASE

 Probability Highly probable (4) Probable (3)

 Duration Short term (2) Short term (2)

 Extent Local (2) Local (2)

 Magnitude Low (5) Low (4)

 Significance Medium (45) Low (24)

 Status Negative Negative

-OPERATION AND MAINTENANG CE PHASE
+OPERATION AND MAINTENANCE PHASE

 Probability

 Duration

 Extent N/A N/A

-Magnitude
+Magnitude · · ,

 Significance

 Status

 Reversibility N/A

-Irreplaceable loss of resources?
-N/A
+Irreplaceable loss of N/A

+resources?

 Can impacts be mitigated?
 Yes

+Mitigation: Establish a community stakeholders' forum where

-Mitigation: Construction phase Yes Establish a community stakeholders' forum where labour related issues can be addressed in consultation with local community representatives on a regular basis, to improve relationships and build trust.
+Construction phase Establish a community stakeholders' forum where labour related issues can be addressed in consultation with local community representatives on a regular basis, to improve relationships and build trust.
 Make use of local labour brokers.
 Ensure utmost sensitivity in the treatment of workers on-site, particularly regarding potential racial issues that may be implicated.
 This also applies to the manner on which labour disputes, when they occur, are handled by contractors and, when necessary, Eskom Project Managers.

-Cumulative impacts: May lead to strikes and the project may not be
+Cumulative impacts: and the project may not be

-Residual risk: finished in time.

-Residual lisk.
-Low
+Residual risk: Low